 She nodded off momentarily while driving crossed the centerline and crashed head-on into another vehicle.
 She was lucky, in that she survived the crash and did not kill the driver of the other vehicle.
 Head-on collisions are among the most dangerous.

 But even though she has recovered from most of her injuries, she still feels the effect of the crash on her health with reoccurring headaches.
 This is an important point.
-Even if you survive and your injuries appear minor, you should work with an attorney who has dealt with these types of personal injury cases and can help you before you settle your case.
+Even if you survive and your injuries appear minor, you should work with a motor vehicle collision attorney who has dealt with these types of personal injury cases and can help you before you settle your case.

 If you settle too early with an insufficient medical exam, you may later find medical issues that are not covered by your settlement agreement, you would not be able to receive compensation, despite some of those problems creating a lifelong effect on your health.